 3. Take Your Vitamins

 People of a certain age remember those tasty chewable vitamins from their childhood that mom put out with breakfast every morning.
 As adults, we forget that we still need those vitamins, though maybe not in the shape of fun cartoon characters.
 If you take nothing else, take a B and C vitamin to help boost your energy.

 If you find yourself getting sleepy, pull over.
 You may be in a hurry to get where you are going, but imagine the delay if you are in an accident.
 If you start nodding off, pull over at the next truck stop and stretch your legs.
 Do a few jumping jacks, walk around the parking lot or take the time to inspect your vehicle.

 5. Turn It Up

 Have a party for one in your cab.
 Crank up music that you know and sing along.
 You may look a bit silly to passersby, but who cares?
 Singing and moving will get the blood flowing and help keep you alert.

 These are just a few tips from truckers in the know.
 Take the advice; falling asleep behind the wheel is absolutely something to avoid.

-If you do find yourself stranded on the side of the road due to an accident or equipment malfunction, you’re going to wish that you had a good commercial roadside assistance policy.
+If you do find yourself stranded on the side of the road due to an accident or equipment malfunction, you’re going to wish that you had a good commercial roadside assistance plan.
 Reach out to our team to find out how we can assist you in ensuring you are protected when you need to be.